JamesTurnerGit/CV/README.md

 ***

+***
+## <a name="Education">Education</a>

+### Makers Academy

+Built upon my foundation of learning by studying new concepts like TDD, SOLID, MVC and more.
+Changed my patterns of thinking about programming to result in writing much neater code than before I started.

+### 2 years at Bradford University

+Studied Cybernetics and virtual worlds - this included subjects like Human interface design, Robotics and Programming.
+Programming specifically involved basic neural networks and other control systems as well as basic OOD.

+***

 ## <a name="projects">Projects & Code</a>
 older projects I did when i was still at makers- I'm going to be working on new stuff i can post publicly over the next few weeks.